Kate Bosch Professional Organizing

 0 Comments

 Stainless steel appliances are great looking, except when they get all those smudges and fingerprints on them.
 Instead of buying expensive cleaning products with harsh chemicals, try this easy recipe: mix equal parts rubbing alcohol and baby oil (mineral oil).
-If you can find it, try lavender scented baby oil for a lovely, fresh fragrance.
-Each time you use it, shake it up to mix it and then dab it onto a microfiber or other soft cloth and swipe it across your stainless steel surfaces for an instant clean!
+If you can find it, try lavender scented baby oil for a fresh fragrance.
+Each time you use it, shake it up to mix it (just like salad dressing) and then dab it onto a microfiber or other soft cloth and swipe it across your stainless steel surfaces for an instant clean!

 0 Comments